signs and symptoms of bleeding gums cancer

 1. Continued Bleeding

-Persistent and unexplained gum bleeding is one of the key indicators of bleeding gums cancer.
-It is highly imperative to take attention in such cases.
+Persistent and unexplained gum bleeding is one of the key indicators of bleeding gum cancer.
+It is highly imperative to pay attention in such cases.

 2. Changes in Gum Appearance